See Details

 Information Architecture: Structuring for Clarity and Scale

-• Global navigation for the big picture, high-level wayfinding.
+• Global navigation for high-level wayfinding

 Two images illustrating the evolution of a website component page: an early design concept featuring content organized with tabs, contrasted with the final implemented version showing a streamlined, single-page layout.